 Chinese New Year

-On February 5, we will head into the year of the pig, marking the beginning of a new year!
+On January 25, we will head into the year of the rat, marking the beginning of a new year!

 Gong xi fa cai, or Happy New Year!

 In various Asian countries, each lunar year is related to an animal sign according to a 12-year cycle.
-The pig ranks 12th in the zodiac and is a symbol of wealth and good fortune.
+The rat ranks 1st in the zodiac and is a symbol of wealth and good fortune.
 Each year links an animal and an element together.
-As this year’s element is earth, 2019 is the year of the Earth Pig.
+As this year’s element is earth, 2020 is the year of the Earth Rat.

-If the pig is your birth sign, you'll be happy to hear that according to Chinese astrology, people born in the year of the pig can be optimistic and gentle, full of excitement, with an easy-going personality.
-Lucky things for people born in the year of the pig include the colours yellow, grey and brown, numbers 2, 5 and 8 and the days between April 8 and July 20.
+If the rat is your birth sign, you'll be happy to hear that according to Chinese astrology, people born in the year of the rat can be optimistic, energetic, wealthy and have a sense of abundance.
+Lucky things for people born in the year of the rat include the colours blue, gold and green, numbers 2 and 3 and the lily and the African violet.

 Celebrate Chinese New Year in the Netherlands

 Every year, Chinese New Year is celebrated in certain locations in the Netherlands.
-Traditional lion dances, fireworks and decorations will pop up in areas where many Chinese people gather.
+Traditional dragon dances, fireworks and decorations will pop up in areas where many Chinese people gather.

 Celebrations in Rotterdam